j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 # description

 Retrieves the total number of records for an sobject, then each filterable field is analysed for how many records have a "non nullish" value.
-Not all fields can be analysed: You can find more information of analysable data types in the type column of output table.
+The following field types are supported:
+%s.

 # flags.sobject.summary